 Consequently, notwithstanding the disappointment of not winning a premiership 2010 was an extremely successful season for the Sydney Harlequins.

-2011 season: The Club again fielded two teams in Division 5 [Jeffrey and Noice Cups] during the 2011 Rugby season.
+2011: The Club again fielded two teams in Division 5 [Jeffrey and Noice Cups] during the 2011 Rugby season.

 The Jeffrey Cup (1st Grade) team were minor premiers and were crowned undefeated Champions on Grand Final day.
 The Noice Cup (2nd Grade) team secured the minor premiership.
 The Club again secured the 2011 Division 5 Club Championship and Club of the Year awards.

-2012 season: Despite suffering a massive injury toll at vital stages of the 2012 season, both 1st and 2nd Grades made the finals.
+2012: Despite suffering a massive injury toll at vital stages of the 2012 season, both 1st and 2nd Grades made the finals.
 The Jeffrey Cup team even made the Grand Final, going down 14-10 to current rivals Redfield Old Boys.

-2013 season: In what was an extremely competitive Division 4, both the Jeffrey Cup and Noice Cup teams made the finals and the Club came second (by quite a significant margin over the third placed club) to Redfield Old Boys in the Club Championship.
+2013: In what was an extremely competitive Division 4, both the Jeffrey Cup and Noice Cup teams made the finals and the Club came second (by quite a significant margin over the third placed club) to Redfield Old Boys in the Club Championship.
 The 1st grade team progressed to the Preliminary Final, where they were defeated by the eventual premiers Sydney Irish.

-2014 season: In 2014, the Club grew to field three teams in Division 4 (McLean, Grose and Walker Cups).
+2014: The Club grew to field three teams in Division 4 (McLean, Grose and Walker Cups).
 All three teams qualified for the finals with the 1st and 3rd Grades progressing to the Preliminary Finals.

-2015 season: In 2015, the Club had enough players to form a 4th team: The Halligans.
+2015: The Club had enough players to form a 4th team: The Halligans.
 The 1st grade team progressed to the Preliminary Final, where they were defeated by Sydney Irish.

-2016 and 2017 season: The Harlequins saw the highest number of players in club history.
+2016/2017: The Harlequins saw the highest number of players in club history.
 The 1st grade team progressed to the Preliminary Final in 2016, where they were defeated by the eventual Premiers, Blacktown.

-2018 season: The Quins won the McLean Cup (1st Grade) Premiership on Grand Final day, after many years of hard work.
+2018: The Quins won the McLean Cup (1st Grade) Premiership on Grand Final day, after many years of hard work.

 Sydney Harlequins are confident that the success which they have enjoyed during their relatively short history will continue to have a significantly positive impact upon the future development of the Club.